Ben216k/Patched-Sur/README.md

    - How much functionality you will get out of macOS once the patching process is complete
    - How the patcher works, and what it does to your Mac

-**4.** Next, you can choose what update track you would like to update with. `Release` is the default (however, it is currently unavailable, since macOS Big Sur is not released yet), but you can also choose `Public Beta` and `Developer Beta`.
+**4.** Next, you can choose what update track you would like to update with. `Release` is the default, but you can also choose `Public Beta` and `Developer Beta` if you want one of the beta tracks.
+(Note: Apple does not always release InstallAssistant.pkgs for the beta tracks, this means you might be unable to get certian betas.)

 **5.** Then, you can select whether you want to update macOS from Catalina to Big Sur (or Big Sur to Big Sur if you are switching from a different patcher) or do a clean install of Big Sur (currently unavailable).